zedlopez/ifm/Writing with Inform.md

 ^^{text substitutions: punctuation} ^^{punctuation: square brackets: text substitutions} ^^{`[ ]: text substitutions} ^^{punctuation: quotation marks: defining texts} ^^{`": defining texts} ^^{punctuation: apostrophe, meaning quotation mark} ^^{('), meaning (")+sourcepart+} ^^{punctuation: full stop: ending sentences with line breaks} ^^{`.: ending sentences with line breaks} ^^{punctuation: exclamation mark, ending sentences} ^^{(!), ending sentences+sourcepart+} ^^{punctuation: question mark, ending sentences} ^^{(?), ending sentences+sourcepart+} ^^{line breaks: produced by sentence-ending punctuation} ^^{+to+say "[']"} ^^{+tosay+"[']"}

-Text is so fundamental to Inform that the basics had to be covered back in the [Source Text] chapter, so let's begin this new chapter with a recap.
+Text is so fundamental to Inform that the basics had to be covered back in the [The Source Text] chapter, so let's begin this new chapter with a recap.

 Literal text is written in double-quotation marks.
 It's mostly true that what you see is what you get: the literal text "The Hands of the Silversmith" means just